 How common it is

 Gallbladder cancer is rare.
-Around 1000 cases are diagnosed in the UK each year.
+Around 1100 people are diagnosed in the UK each year.

 Who gets it